rauland/Notes-Web-App/README.md

 # reminders

-A simple web reminders app to demonstrate database storage and retrieval.
+A simple web reminders app to demonstrate database storage and retrieval with mongoDB.